 Defining Portfolio Investment

-Portfolio investment is the bouquet of securities one buys and holds for to attain a rate of returns over a period of time.
+Portfolio investment is the bouquet of securities one buys and holds to attain a rate of returns over a period of time.
 There can be two ways to participate in the growth and returns of a company.
-You can buy part of the stock of a company and then become the management of the company or buy stocks or bonds of a company and receive dividends, interest and capital appreciation.
+You can buy part of a company’s stock and then become the company’s management or buy stocks or bonds of a company and receive dividends, interest, and capital appreciation.
 The second approach is called Portfolio Investment.
-Here as a person looking to build financial assets, you will view your Purchasing capacity and Risk bearing capacity before making investments or “buying” certain number of each asset.
+Here is a person looking to build financial assets.
+You will view your Purchasing capacity and Risk bearing capacity before making investments or “buying” a certain number of each asset.

 Factors Affecting Portfolio Investment

-There are various factors which will affect your decisions regarding portfolio investment
+There are various factors that will affect your decisions regarding portfolio investment.

-This is a very important factor as it will determine if and how much you can invest in risk assets.
-Most assets which give high returns are also highly risks.
+Risk tolerance is a very important factor as it will determine if and how much you can invest in risk assets.
+Most assets that give high returns are also high risks.
 This creates a need to assess how much of a loss can you bear on an asset.
-If your capital gets wiped out it should not affect your financial stability and wealth status.
+If your capital gets wiped out, it should not affect your financial stability and wealth status.
 That is how you will get started on understanding your risk appetite.

-- People with a longer working age left should look at equities as it will give a long-term benefit of accumulation and the number of economic cycles will give more benefit of capital appreciation
+- People with a longer working age left should look at equities as it will give a long-term benefit of accumulation, and the number of economic cycles will provide more benefit to capital appreciation.

-This aspect is related to fulfilling of specific financial goals and how much time is left for their fulfillment.
-If a goal has to say 3 years left to arrive, it makes sense to put the capital in bonds or income funds to ensure the capital safety.
+This aspect is related to fulfilling specific financial goals and how much time is left for their fulfillment.
+If a goal has to say 3 years left to arrive, it makes sense to put the capital in bonds or income funds to ensure capital safety.
 3 years might be a short period to earn a substantial return from the equity market.
-But one might be able to find a diversified mutual fund which can not only sustain the capital in a good market but also give good returns.
+But one might be able to find a diversified mutual fund that can sustain the capital in a good market and give good returns.

 Portfolio Investment Strategy

-Most of us understand that a portfolio should contain all types of assets – i.e. it should not be concentrated on a specific type of asset – It should be diversified.
-This will not only reduce the risks associated with each type of security but also increase the overall returns on the portfolio.
-There are various strategies of portfolio construction and investment.
+Most of us understand that a portfolio should contain all types of assets – i.e., it should not be concentrated on a specific type of asset – It should be diversified.
+This will reduce the risks associated with each type of security and increase the overall returns on the portfolio.
+There are various strategies for portfolio construction and investment.

-This kind of portfolio is most suited for people with high-risk appetite as it will include mostly stocks.
-Stocks are “sensitive” to changes in market indicators – such as inflation, sentiment, macroeconomic data which has a potential to change the profit or loss scenario of that company.
-Thus, under this, while high return can be expected due to the company’s growth story, or new expansions, it might be also susceptible to setbacks.
-Managing risk under such a portfolio is of paramount importance so various risk strategies – hedging, shorting, cutting losses after appoint should be considered.
+This kind of portfolio is most suited for people with high-risk appetites as it will include mostly stocks.
+Stocks are “sensitive” to changes in market indicators – such as inflation, sentiment, and macroeconomic data, which have the potential to change the profit or loss scenario of that company.
+Thus, under this, while high returns can be expected due to the company’s growth story, or new expansions, it might also be susceptible to setbacks.
+Managing risk under such a portfolio is of paramount importance, so various risk strategies – hedging, shorting, and cutting losses after appoint should be considered.

-Certain stocks are providing regular dividends and stable earnings irrespective of the state of the market.
-These are companies which have a steady flow of revenues and profits and believe in rewarding their shareholders.
-They are companies of products which are stapled in nature and their sale is mostly stable throughout the year.
-Their nature is to appreciate in share price less than the normal market when the company is expanding.
+Certain stocks provide regular dividends and stable earnings irrespective of the state of the market.
+These companies have a steady flow of revenues and profits and believe in rewarding their shareholders.
+They are companies of products that are stapled in nature, and their sale is mostly stable throughout the year.
+Its nature is to appreciate in share price less than the normal market when the company is expanding.
 Such stocks provide stability to the portfolio.